Press Up Entertainment

 A number of their new properties are located in new developments by Oakmount, a property developer with the same owners but operated independently.

 In 2019 they announced the development of a bowling alley at Dundrum Town Centre.

 The company investigated an initial public offering in 2018, but this was cancelled in 2019.

 In July 2022, it was announced that Press Up would open its first UK venue after converting the listed Methodist Central Hall, Birmingham into a 150 bedroom hotel and event space.

-In early 2025 the company restructured it's operations and rebranded as Eclective.
+In early 2025 the company restructured its operations and rebranded as Eclective.